 Nominations for the 2020 Veterans Ombudsman Commendation will be closing on July 1st, 2020.

 How are recipients selected?

-The VOAC members review all nominations and make recommendations to the Veterans Ombudsman, who then makes the final decision.
+The VOAC members review all nominations and make recommendations to the Office of the Veterans Ombudsman, who then makes the final decision.
 Recipients will be announced on an annual basis.

 All submissions are the property of the Office of the Veterans Ombudsman and are subject to the Privacy Act.

 - Date modified: